museum4punkt0/Trompe-Loeil-AR/README.md

 copies or substantial portions of the Software.

-The portions of the project that were developed by NEEEU Spaces GmbH, 2018 as part of project are provided under the MIT license.
+The portions of the project that were developed by NEEEU Spaces GmbH, 2018 as part of the project are provided under the MIT license.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,